christophwi/MaxQuant.Live/docs/runScanProtocol.rst

 Run Scan protocols
 ----------------------

-Once MaxQuant.Live is in the Listening Mode (Sec.
-5.2) scan protocols can be started either manually or in an automated manner.
+When MaxQuant.Live is in `Listening Mode <mainWindow>`_ scan protocols can be started either manually or in an automated manner.

 Manual startup